keolo/mixpanel_client/README.md

 ## Changelog

+### 2.0.0.beta2
+ * Added JSON to gemspec for ruby versions less than 1.9.

 ### 2.0.0.beta1
  * Reverted to namespacing via module name because it's a better practice.
    I.e. Use `Mixpanel::Client` instead of `MixpanelClient`.